Dr. C. (Claudia) Werker

 Claudia Werker is an Associate Professor in Economics of Technology and Innovation at the Department Technology, Policy and Management at Delft University of Technology as well as a visiting professor at the Research Area Technology, Innovation, Marketing and Entrepreneurship (TIME) at RWTH Aachen University.
 She is the vice-chairwoman of the works council of Delft University of Technology.

 Claudia Werker received her PhD-degree in Economics (Dr. rer. pol.) from Freiberg University of Technology, Germany (summa cum laude), studying how collaboration and innovation transform socio-technical systems ever since.
-Currently, she focuses on responsible research and innovation (RRI) and how RRI systems evolve in the digital age, particularly analyzing effects of artificial intelligence, robotics, internet of things platforms and big data.
-Claudia Werker has served as a referee for the Netherlands Organisation for Scientific Research (NWO) as well as for numerous scientific journals.
-From the European Commission, the Netherlands Organisation for Scientific Research (NWO) and the Deutsche Forschungsgemeinschaft (DFG) Claudia Werker has gotten various grants.
+She has served as a referee for the Netherlands Organisation for Scientific Research (NWO) as well as for numerous scientific journals.
+From the European Commission, the Netherlands Organisation for Scientific Research (NWO) and the Deutsche Forschungsgemeinschaft (DFG) she has gotten various grants.

 Claudia Werker has published numerous articles in and co-edited five special issues for high-ranking peer-reviewed journals such as Technovation, Journal of Business Economics, Industry and Innovation, JASS, or Science and Engineering Ethics.